 - 1. For HCAC, existing claims systems will be used as the platform for provider self-reporting and identification of HCAC.
 All inpatient billing requires a paper UB-04 format or electronic Institutional 837 claim format, both of which require Present on Admission (POA) indicators.
-When an HCAC is reported as not Present on Admission (POA), but is reported as a secondary diagnosis associated with the hospitalization, the payment may be reduced to reflect that the condition was hospital-acquired.
+When an HCAC is reported as not Present on Admission (POA) but is reported as a secondary diagnosis associated with the hospitalization, the payment may be reduced to reflect that the condition was hospital-acquired.
 More specifically, the hospital discharge cannot be assigned a higher-paying Diagnosis-related group (DRG) if the secondary diagnosis associated with the HCAC was the only reason for this assignment. - 2.
 Since PerformCare's payment scope is limited to psychiatric and substance abuse inpatient care, such HCAC should be exceedingly rare.
 Nevertheless, Falls and Trauma is an identified category of HAC that does occur on psychiatric units and at least potentially could result in a longer stay or higher-paying DRG assignment. - 2.1.
-While PerformCare is required to report DRG grouping as part of certain inpatient encounters, payment to providers (and thus potential required payment reductions) are not based on DRG payment methodology.
+While PerformCare is required to report DRG grouping as part of certain inpatient encounters, payment to providers (and thus potential required payment

-- Rather per diem and case rate payment methodologies are employed. - 3.
-On a regular basis and internally reported as a standing report of the PerformCare Corporate Compliance Committee, paid claims will be audited in the form of a query run on all claims paid / processed for the defined reporting period, retroactive to July 1, 2011, and periodically thereafter no less frequently than every thirty (30) days, to determine whether payments were issued for HCAC not POA.
-That is, the report will identify all inpatient paid / processed claims for any HCAC secondary diagnosis that is reported not POA.
-As directed by the Corporate Compliance Committee, these claims would be flagged for further medical review and determination for potential payment reduction. - 3.1.
+- reductions) are not based on DRG payment methodology.
+Rather per diem and case rate payment methodologies are employed. - 3.
+All claims noting a HCAC not POA are pended for manual review and payment.
+A Claims Manager will advise the Director of Operations when any pended claim is in need of further review by the Medical Director.
+The Medical Director will then complete any needed clinical review and report all findings to the Corporate Compliance Committee. - 3.1.
 No reduction in payment for a PPC will be imposed on a provider when the condition defined as a PPC for a particular patient existed prior to the initiation of treatment for that patient by that provider. - 3.2.
 Reductions in provider payment may be limited to the extent that the identified PPCs would otherwise result in an increase in payment; and PerformCare can reasonably isolate for nonpayment the portion of the payment directly related to treatment for, and related to, the PPCs.